Global Privacy Standards

 4. Staff Training

 4.1 Latham & Watkins maintains a privacy and security awareness program focused on educating all staff, attorneys, and paralegals about the firm’s privacy and security policies as well as privacy and security best practices.
+All personnel are required to complete a mandatory data privacy e-learning module when they join the firm and thereafter on a biennial basis.
+Completion rates for this module are tracked by the firm.
+Bespoke data protection training is also provided as required to personnel with specific responsibility for personal data.

 4.2 A variety of communications channels are used to disseminate privacy and security awareness information.
 Best practice guides and privacy and security awareness tip sheets and initiatives are available on dedicated privacy and security intranet sites for all personnel to access.